hli1221/rgbt-tracking-fsrpn/README.md

 Thanks to Xiao-Jun Wu, Josef Kittler, [Tianyang Xu](https://github.com/XU-TIANYANG), Xuefeng Zhu, Yunkun Li

-In FSRPN tracker, spatial attention-based fusion strategy is applied to Siamese CNN framework.
+In FSRPN, spatial attention-based fusion strategy is applied to Siamese CNN framework.
 The deep features extracted by ResNet-50 from RGB and infrared images, are fused by this strategy to get more accurate and more plentiful information of object.
 Then, these fused deep features are utilized to track object by RPN-based network.

 [VOT2019-RGBT subchallenge](https://www.votchallenge.net/vot2019/index.html)